mkarpoff/vim8-pack/README.md

 `$HOME/.vim/pack/git-plugins`

 Use `opt` or `start` to specify whether the package is an optional package or loaded for every time.
-If neither are supplied then the both will be removed.
+If neither are supplied then it will attempt to remove from both.

 `[<name>]` specifies the package name